filecoin-project/data-prep-tools/README.md

 ### Go
 - https://github.com/tech-greedy/generate-car -- this tool generates car files and calculates commp at the same time.

+### Python
+- https://github.com/anjor/dataprep_tools -- this is a pypi package that encodes the basic steps in a data preparation pipeline.
+It is heavily used in the orchestrators written in python in this repository.

 ## Performance Benchmarks